About the project

 Changeworks, a leading environmental charity based in Edinburgh, is leading a programme of activity to find applicants for the project.

 Warmworks will work closely with a range of partners to deliver the project and will oversee the delivery of the end-to-end process, ensuring that customers experience a first-class, streamlined service.
 The graphic below shows the steps that will be involved in the project.

 How participants are selected

-Changeworks has been leading a programme of activity to identify suitable participants for the project.
+Changeworks is leading a programme of activity to find participants for the project.

-All participants that have been identified as being potentially suitable for this project so far have been contacted by Warmworks to arrange an assessment of their property
+If a household has been identified by Changeworks as being potentially suitable for this project and they have agreed to take part, Warmworks will then contact them to arrange a home visit to carry out an assessment of their property.

 The installation phase of the project will last approximately one year, with the outcomes of the programme published by BEIS once all of the monitoring and evaluation is complete.